sealj553/VexV5Doom/README.md

 ````
 * Prepare the microSD card

 The microSD card needs to be formatted as fat32.
-Then copy the `usd` folder (which contains the WAD file) to the microSD card
+Copy "doom1.wad" to the microSD card.

 * Insert the microSD card and start the game

 ## Controls